francoposa/francoposa.io/content/resources/golang/golang-benchmarking-1.md

 ok      benchmark_example       3.759s
 ```

-Now we have increased the iterations beyond what Go would have chosen to ensure the scenarios are "timed reliably",
+Now we have increased the iterations beyond what Go has chosen to ensure the scenarios are "timed reliably",
 but Go still does not provide us with a way to make a statistical comparison between the two scenarios.

-W will introduce the `benchstat` tool which is designed for that exact purpose, but first we must produce more data.
+We will introduce the `benchstat` tool which is designed for that exact purpose, but first we must produce more data.
 Like any statistical test, `benchstat` requires us to have several *samples* for each benchmark scenario,
 where each sample is a full set of results from a single run of the benchmark suite.